 The Equality Act 2010 makes it unlawful to discriminate against employees, job seekers and trainees because of their sexual orientation.
 For example, an employer not promoting an employee purely because they are gay is likely to be discrimination.

-Sexual orientation is defined as:
+The Act defines Sexual orientation as:

-- Orientation towards people of the same sex (lesbians and gay men)
+- orientation towards people of the same sex (lesbians and gay men)

-- Orientation towards people of the opposite sex (heterosexual)
+- orientation towards people of the opposite sex (heterosexual)

-- Orientation towards people of the same sex and the opposite sex (bisexual)
+- orientation towards people of the same sex and the opposite sex (bisexual).